-In the early 1960s, acoustic guitar sales surged under the influence of folk music, and in ’63 the pop music world began to hear a new sound coming out of Liverpool.
-Neither had a thing to do with cars or California.
-In February, 1964, the Beatles arrived in the U.S., appeared on “The Ed Sullivan Show,” and nothing was ever the same – and electric guitars were the surest of sure things.
+In the early ’60s, sales of acoustic guitars surged under the influence of folk music, then, by ’63, pop was all about a new sound out of Liverpool.
+Neither had a thing to do with cars, or California, but after the Beatles appeared on “The Ed Sullivan Show” in February of ’64, electric guitars became the surest of sure things.

-To meet the escalating post-Ed-Sullivan demand for electric guitars, in August of ’64 Fender introduced a new student model based on the Musicmaster and Duo-Sonic, called – ta-da! – the Mustang.
+To meet the escalating post-Sullivan demand for electric guitars, Fender quickly followed by introducing a new guitar based on the car.

-Essentially, it was the Musicmaster/Duo-Sonic with two pickups, a new pickguard shape (metal extension to hold master volume and tone knobs), rosewood fingerboard, two scale options, and vibrato.
 For a “student” guitar, the Mustang was pretty sophisticated.
-Each single-coil pickup was controlled with a three-way sliding switch above the strings.
-Middle was off.
-Either end changed polarity so you could get six different in- and out-of-phase tonal combinations.
-Really a pretty nifty system.
-They were available in red, white and blue finishes.
+Each single-coil pickup was controlled with a three-way sliding switch on the upper bass bout; the middle position engaged neither pickup, while either end changed polarity, creating six in-/out-of-phase tonal combinations.
+They were initially available in red, white, and blue finishes.

-Again, the Ford Mustang debuted as a racing car.
-When it hit the street as a road car, it was immensely successful and Ford saw it as a possible challenger to the dominance of the Chevy Corvette in racing circles.
-In ’65 they hired a Texas hotshot auto engineer named Carroll Shelby to take on the Corvette.
-The result was a legendary series of customized race-worthy Shelby Mustangs from 1965 to ’70.
-Car guys will tell you more about the specs of these, like fiberglass hoods, etc., even an amateur enthusiasts could pick it out because of its – ta-da – racing stripes!
+Like the Ford, Fender’s Mustang became a mainstay of the line.
+Early versions, like other student models, were slab-bodied, though they soon acquired a backside contour.
+Ford’s Mustang debuted as a race car and was immensely successful when it hit the street as a road car.
+In racing circles, Ford saw it as a potential challenger to Chevy’s Corvette, so they hired hotshot auto engineer Carroll Shelby to take it on, and the result was the legendary Shelby Mustang made in 1965-’66 (after ’66, the Mustang designation was dropped).
+Car guys will tell you more about specs like Borg-Warner T10 transmissions and Cragar Shelby wheels, but even an amateur enthusiast could pick it out because of its – ta-da – racing stripes!

-Competition Mustangs lasted into ’73, a few years longer than the Shelby Mustangs.
+Competition Mustangs lasted into ’73, a few years longer than Shelby Mustangs.
 By then, the Beatles had parted and the culture of the ’60s transmogrified.
-The Orange example shown here dates from January, 1973, toward the end of the original line.
-The regular-issue Fender Mustang continued to be produced into ’82, and some versions were produced thereafter by Fender Japan.
+The regular Fender Mustang continued into ’82, later versions were produced by Fender Japan, and in recent years, the Mustang has been reissued; in 2020, Fender offered a made-in-Mexico Player Series version with solid tailpiece and basic electronics.